Information Systems Analysis|

 Create a Context Diagram and a Level 0 diagram for the National Merchandising Case.
 The

 diagrams can be drawn by hand.
-DUE: October 20.
-My solution.
+DUE: March 16.

-List 5 things you learned from the IDE-O video and 5 things you learned from the wolves video.
-DUE: October 20.
+List 5 things you learned from the IDE-O video.
+DUE: March 4.

 Once the resumes have been completed, you will use them to complete the Group Forming Assignment in groups (that will be identified later).
 We will